sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 Here, the **base, auxiliary, and prediction convolutions are combined** to form the SSD.

 There is a small detail here – the lowest level features, i.e. those from `conv4_3`, are expected to be on a significantly different numerical scale compared to its higher-level counterparts.
-Therefore, the authors recommend to normalize _each_ of its channels by L2-normalizing it and then rescaling by a learnable value.
+Therefore, the authors recommend L2-normalizing and then rescaling _each_ of its channels by a learnable value.

 ### Priors